This blog post will show you how you can switch Azure Bastion from the Standard SKU to the Basic SKU (tier) via the use of an Azure PowerShell script.

 ## ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-## Check if the Bastion resource group has a resource lock; if so, exit the script
+## Check if the Bastion resource group has a resource lock; if so, remove the resource lock

 $rgNameBastion = $bastion.ResourceGroupName